liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     >>> sorted(resp_data['PUT'].keys())
     [...'request_body', ...'response_body'...]

-The 'response_body' sub-key returned for a GET request gives a stub view of the actual response body that will be returned::
+The "response_body" sub-key returned for a GET request gives a stub view of the actual response body that will be returned::

     >>> pprint(resp_data['GET']['response_body'])